-Whilst in the VPVision backend the normal menu, listing all available configured dashboard pages, will be replaced.
-To return to your dashboard pages simply press 'Back to system' at the top of the menu.
+In order to return to your VPVision frontend simply press 'Back to system' at the top of the menu.

 6.3 Authentication

 The VPVision backend requires user authentication.
 By default the system is provisioned with an administrator user.
 You can use this user to start configuring your system.